-The continued existence of the Commissioner in its present form is dependent on State Government policy and recoveries provided by the Attorney-General's Department.
+The continued existence of the office of the Commissioner in its present form is dependent on State Government policy and recoveries provided by the Attorney-General's Department.

-The Commissioner has received representation from the AGD that recoveries will be provided in 2020/21 to enable the Commissioner to continue its activities.
+The Commissioner has received representation from the AGD that recoveries will be provided in 2021/22 to enable the Commissioner to continue her activities.